 If students wish to dress in uniforms they must wear uniforms as designed and provided by the school.
 The uniform will comprise of comfortable cotton t-shirts and pants.
 Uniforms are not mandatory at the school but we urge all students to wear uniforms on the days they are required to attend PE & movement classes and during school trips and any other events as planned by the school.
-Preschoolers should be dressed appropriately in clothes that will not hinder active play, while senior students should be dressed in comfortable and decent attire.
-In case of preschoolers, parents are also requested to send a spare set of clothes including underwear everyday.
-In case your child is not toilet trained, please ensure that you use diapers and send spare ones along with your child.
+Early learners should be dressed appropriately in clothes that will not hinder active play, while senior students should be dressed in comfortable and appropriate attire.
+In case of early learners, parents are also requested to send a spare set of clothes including underwear everyday.
+In case your child is not toilet trained, please ensure that dress them in diapers and send spare ones along with your child.
 Students are permitted to wear ear studs and watches to school.
-Any other jewels and trinkets will be removed and kept at the school office.
+Any other jewellery and trinkets will be removed and kept at the school office.

-All new students will undergo up to two weeks of orientation to familiarize them with the school environment and staff.
-During this time, their learning readiness will be assessed and they will be placed in the appropriate class group.
-Parents of pre-school children may be required to stay at the school during this period to help their children settle into the school environment.
+All new students will be allowed flexible schedules until they settle in.
+Parents of very young children may be required to stay at the school during the initial period to help their children settle into the school environment.
 Very young children may sometimes exhibit extreme behaviours such as excessive crying, tantrums and refusing to participate in activities.
 This is not unusual and parents are requested to allow their child enough time to adapt to the new environment.
-Parents are requested to co-operate with the teachers who are well trained and experienced in addressing the needs of such children.
+Our teachers will not enforce participation until the child is comfortable and settled in.
+Parents are requested to co-operate with the teachers who are well trained and experienced in addressing the needs of young children.

 Communication to Parents

-All information regarding classroom activities, homework, trips and events will be communicated to parents only via school diaries for young children and email for others.
-Parents are requested to check for school emails daily and/or look for information in the class diaries.
+All information regarding classroom activities, homework, trips and events will be communicated to parents only via school diaries (for young children) and email.
+Newsletters, Learning Stories and Learning Photos will be published & posted regularly on our website, Facebook & Instagram accounts.
+Parents are requested to check school emails/diaries daily and other media regularly for posts & publications.
 School will contact parents on telephone only in case of emergencies.
-We request parents to follow the same procedure for communicating with their children’s teachers or the school office.
+We request parents to use email for communicating with their children’s teachers and the school office.
 Unless it is an emergency, please send your questions or queries through emails or seek an appointment to meet the teachers to discuss your children’s progress.
 Teachers are not allowed to take any calls during class time.

 Special Needs Support

 Buddhi follows an inclusive policy for educating children with different learning needs.
 The purpose is to enable such students to learn and participate effectively within the school system.
-Support for such students is provided by way of a flexible classroom schedule and a curriculum tailored to meet their learning and personal needs.
-Buddhi also offers a vocational readiness pathway for students in high school to suit their future learning goals.
+Support for such students is provided by way of a flexible classroom schedule and a curriculum tailored to meet their learning and personal needs and staff trained to support them.

 Assessment and Reporting

-Buddhi follows a formative assessment approach in junior school (preschool and primary) while the senior and high school follow a blended approach incorporating both examination and formative assessements.
+Buddhi follows a portfolio reporting approach to document learning stories in the early learning and primary years.
+At the senior and high school years we follow a blended approach incorporating both examination and formative assessements.
 This is to allow for assessing academic, thinking, application and personal skills.
-Individual student progress will be reported through assessment reports twice yearly in November and August.
+Individual student progress will be reported through assessment reports.

-Parents are encouraged to participate in various activities at the school – story telling, helping in school events, outdoor/indoor games, special projects, field trips, etc. The school will keep you informed about school and classroom activities & lessons by way of newsletters, calendars, and timetables.
-These will be displayed in the school or sent via email to parents.
-Parents are encouraged to regularly check their email and keep in touch with the school office to keep updated on the latest happenings.
-If you wish to be involved in any other area of the school programme please contact your child’s class teacher or the Head of school.
+Parents are welcome to volunteer in various activities at the school – story telling, school events, games & sport, outdoor projects, field trips, etc. The school will keep you informed about school and classroom activities & lessons by way of newsletters, learning story posts, photo galleries, calendars, and timetables.
+Newsletters, learning stories and photos will be published on our website, Facebook & Instagram accounts, in addition to being displayed in the school.
+Parents are encouraged to regularly check their email and visit the school website and social media pages to keep updated on the latest happenings.
+If you wish to be involved in any other area of the school programme please contact your child’s class teacher or the Head of School.
 We welcome parent participation in all areas.

 1&2 H.A.
 Farm Post, Opposite Sobha Moonstone, Dasarahalli Extension, Bangalore 560 024.